Glad You Asked

 The nicest person you'd ever meet.
 Someone who has spent years working to help make the lives of others better.
 A very sincere and well-meaning believer in another religion.
 Why would a good, loving and kind God stop these men and women from spending eternity with Him?
 Why would He instead send them to an eternity of enduring punishment?
 What does this say about the God of the Bible, and His followers?

-Hasn't science proven that the bible's account of creation is wrong? - Tim Haddow
+Hasn't science proven that the bible's account of creation is wrong? - Tim Haddow (Audio Only)

 Evening Service, Sunday, September 27, 2020